 The estimated annual cost for books and supplies is $1,000.

-The annual tuition and living expense budget to go to Carnegie Mellon University was $70,094 for the 2017/2018 academic year.
+The annual tuition and living expense budget to go to Carnegie Mellon was $76,760 for the 2020/2021 academic year.
 The cost is the same for all students regardless of Pennsylvania residence status as there is no in-state discount.

 |On-Campus Other Budget||$1,400|